FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 | zoom_mid  | 1.5   | num 3       |
 | zoom_four | 1.25  | num 4       |
 | zoom_max  | 1     | num 5       |
+### Plane Classification
+##### Light Fighters
+These are very small and very maneuverable.
+Have a lower fuel tank capacity and carry less ammunition.
+Don't carry payloads and secondary weapons.
+They only have primary weapons.
+They make up for the lack of artillery in their maneuverability and their speed.
+Also have lower health
+##### heavy Fighters
+These are large and are moderately maneuverable.
+Have both primary and secondary weapons.
+Are slower and therefore less maneuverable than small fighters but they have a larger fuel tank and carry more ammo.
+They have higher health and are the perfect all-rounders.
+##### Light Bombers
+Quicker, carry less payload.
+More health than HF, less that HB.
+##### Heavy Bombers
+Slower, carry more payload.
+Basically fortresses.
+Have multiple side cannons and tailguns.

 # Tech
 ### HUD
 I'm going to keep the in-game HUD as minimal as possible.